inbo/protocolsource/CONTRIBUTING.md

    1. Add reviewers.
     At least one repo admin and one other subject-matter specialist must review the protocol.
     The subject-matter specialist reviews the contents of the protocol and the repo-admin reviews technical aspects.
+    To give reviewers access to the rendered version of the protocol, you zip the rendered files and upload them online in the conversation space of your pull request.

     ![](source/management/pr-on-github-4.png)